bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 robots from their online presence <https://en.wikipedia.org/wiki/Caprica>`__), I was not worried at all because (a) I have very little training data (my online presence is small and very explicitly narrow), and (b) I'm highly doubtful that LLM's are that powerful.
-In any case, enjoy the writeup!
+In any case, enjoy the write up!

 Background
 ==========